Actipro/WPF-Controls/Documentation/topics/syntaxeditor/language-designer-tool/lexer-config-pane.md

 ![Screenshot](../images/language-designer-new-dynamic-lexer-wizard-overview.png)

-*The New Dynamic Lexer Wizard asking whether to help you create the basics for a code oriented language.*
+*The New Dynamic Lexer Wizard asking whether to help you create the basics for a code oriented language*

 The first option is best for code-oriented languages like C#, Java, VB, etc.  It asks you series of questions about your language's lexical structure such as the keywords, operators, comment, number, and string syntax, etc.